 We did, as on the hike in, have to gain and lose elevation frequently but before long we were grinding up to the col we had left a couple of hours before.

 All that was left then was a somewhat tired ramble to the meadows, dinner, and icing down some beer in a snow cooler we had built.
 About as good as it gets, if you’re asking me.

 The evening hours featured fine sunset vistas in all directions, and on the plateau below we could see the tents of several other campers who had arrived to enjoy the meadows.
 Here are some of my favourite photos from sunset time…

 Soon darkness fell, and we turned in for the evening at last. it had been one fine day!

-The night turned out to be reasonably warm, and slept well.
-I was even happier that I had not tried camping here on that first excursion some seven years back!
+The night turned out to be reasonably warm, and we slept well.
+I was even happier, in retrospect, that I had not tried camping here on that first excursion some seven years back!